-Functions returning sets may only be called in the target list of a SELECT query.
+Currently, functions returning sets may also be called in the target list of a SELECT query.
 For each row that the SELECT generates by itself, the function returning set is invoked, and an output row is generated for each element of the function's result set.
-An example:
+Note, however, that this capability is deprecated and may be removed in future releases.
+The following is an example function returning a set from the target list: